neel26desai/cmpe297_assignment1/README.md

 - claude_10_usecase
     - demonstrated how 10 popular coding usecases can be done using Claude dev extension.
 (More details can be found in the read me present in side the folder)

+- multimodal
+    -  demonstrates how we can use the multimodal capabilities of Gemini,ChatGPT and Claude, for various usecases.